Alternative Catering

 Margins: What You Need to Know in Mobile & Alternative Catering

-1. Understand the Margins That Matter
+1. Understand the Key Financials

 • Gross Profit = Sales – Direct Costs (food, drink, packaging)